-When medical care cannot offer a cure, hospice provides care, comfort and support for persons near the end of life, as well as for their family members.
-The hospice team works to make the person comfortable, relieve their symptoms and pain, and preserve dignity for the entire length of their illness.
+When medical care cannot offer a cure, hospice provides care, comfort and support for people near the end of life.
+The hospice team works to make the person comfortable, relieve their symptoms and pain, and preserve dignity for the length of their illness.

 What is hospice care?